guildai/guildai/guild/tests/copy-sourcecode-warnings.md

     >>> project = Project(project_dir)
     >>> run, out = project.run_capture("no_op.py")
     >>> print(out)
-    WARNING: Skipping potential source code file ./too-big.txt because it's too big.
+    WARNING: Skipping source code file too-big.txt because it's too big.
     To control which files are copied, define 'sourcecode' for the operation in a Guild file.

 Here are our run source files: